Somewhere Coffee Bar – Introduction

 Somewhere Coffee Bar is the newest addition to Hobart’s thriving coffee scene.
 Situated in Elizabeth Street next door to one of our favourite wine bars, Sonny, this pleasant space has been designed with care and attention to detail and with comfortable furniture.

-But it is the coffee that is the attraction at Somewhere Coffee Bar and the owner has obviously given a lot of thought to the sourcing of his beans and to the processes necessary for the transition of those beans into the final product to place before his customers.
+But it is the coffee that is the attraction at Somewhere Coffee Bar and the owner (Brian) has obviously given a lot of thought to the sourcing of his beans and to the processes necessary for the transition of those beans into the final product to place before his customers.

 And this is not a trivial matter as he specialises in one of the most difficult and most rewarding forms of coffee making, namely pourover coffee.
 However, he also has an espresso machine for those who want a quick hit of caffeine or their coffee and milk combination of choice.

 Somewhere Coffee Bar is also open at the weekend, including Sunday.
+Brian has recently been closed (slack off) on Wednesday as well as Tuesday.

 Somewhere Coffee Bar – Pourover